Do you have a high-value home? Here’s how a reverse mortgage can help you live the retirement of your dreams.

 Make your wish come true.
 Just about everyone has something they’ve always wanted—or wanted to do—but never got around to it.
 Why wait if you don’t have to?
 Instead of leaving your equity sitting in your home, you could be sitting poolside, sitting in the vintage vehicle of your dreams, or doing whatever makes you happiest—with the peace of mind in knowing that you accomplished it in a financially responsible way.

 Set up a financial “safety net” for the future.
 As retirement portfolios have taken a hit from market losses in the wake of the global COVID-19 pandemic, more senior homeowners are looking to tap into the largest contributor to household wealth: their home equity.
-While you can’t predict the future, you can prepare for it—by taking out a Platinum line of credit now, and watching it grow if you don’t use it until the future.
+While you can’t predict the future, you can prepare for it—by taking out a Platinum line of credit.

 Wondering how much home equity you could access?
 To learn more about a Longbridge Platinum reverse mortgage, fill out the form on this page to get your free info kit.
 There’s no cost and no obligation.